JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7952 days**.

-And here is a just a random fact -  **The United States Mint once considered producing donut-shaped coins.**.
+And here is a just a random fact -  **Racecar driver Lee Petty once left a pitstop and did a full lap at Nascar with a pit crew member still on the hood**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)